unicode-org/icu/docs/userguide/format_parse/messages/mf2.md

 you can look for classes that implement `com.ibm.icu.message2.FormatterFactory` (they are named `Custom*Test.java`).

-## Functions currently implemented
+#### Functions currently implemented

-These are the functions implemented right now:
+These are the functions implemented in ICU 75.1.
+The functions will change in a future release to be consistent with the current MF2 specification.

 <table border="1">